MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2/index.md

 ## -description

-This header is used by Image Mastering API.
+This header is used by imapi.
 For more information, see:

 - [Image Mastering API](../_imapi/index.md)